-Lorry trailer deaths: What we know so far
+Lorry trailer deaths: what we know so far

-The discovery of 39 people dead in the trailer of a lorry has sparked the largest murder case in Essex Police history.
+The discovery of 39 dead migrants in the trailer of a lorry has sparked the largest murder case in Essex Police history.

 Here is what we know so far: